skarfacegc/Gue/README.md

 - [API Documentation](#Gue)

 Gue (_pronounced goo_) is yet another task runner.
-It is focused on making it easy to run the shell commands that are documented with your toolchain of choice.
+It is focused on making it easy to run the shell commands that are documented with your tools of choice.
 Gue is a thin wrapper on [orchestrator](https://www.npmjs.com/package/orchestrator) with a fancy shell command method and some built in logging.